forestgrape/coronavirus/controlling.md

 Ventilation reduces the indoor airborne spread, since the virion density in [outside air](#outside-is-safer) is much lower than in indoor air.
 There should be limits on the CO2 concentration and the concentration should be continuously monitored.

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
-* [Salathe et al](#salathe) simulate both the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
-They find that good ventilation is, in the simulated setting, as effective as immunizing around half of the population. // they write vaccinate instead of immunize, however there's evidence vaccinating against influenza does not stop spreading.
+* [Salathe et al](#salathe) simulate the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
+In the simulation, good ventilation is as effective as immunizing around half of the population. // in the paper vaccinate is used instead of immunize, however there's evidence vaccinating against influenza does not stop spreading.

 ### Distancing